eficode-academy/docker-katas/labs/03-deletion.md

 The container is now gone when you execute a `ls -a` command.

-> **Tip:** As with Git, you can use any unique part of the container ID to refer to it.
+> :bulb: **Tip:** As with Git, you can use any unique part of the container ID to refer to it.

 ### Deleting images